• Skip to primary navigation

 4. Strain.

-5. In a large bowl, (or in the sauce pan) toss the potatoes with the olive oil, rosemary and herbes de Provence and salt.
+5. Turn off the heat and then toss the potatoes with the olive oil, rosemary, salt and herbes de Provence.
 Ensure all the potatoes are well coated.

 6. Lay the potatoes in a single layer on a baking sheet.